MyYogurt/Glide/README.md

 # Glide

 A pure Java, lightweight, HTTP library.

 Alternative to the HttpServer class.

 Requires at least Java 8.

+## Current Limitations

+HTTPS, chunk transfer encoding, and compression (gzip, deflate) are NOT supported at this time.

 ## Example